-However, the precision of a variable suction regulator can be desirable as well.
+However, the precision of a variable suction regulator can be desirable.
 Some procedures, like continuous gastric suction, require the amount of suction applied to be set at specified levels.
-Additionally, very low levels of suction may be needed when dealing with delicate tissues during surgery or when working with a neonate.
+Additionally, very low suction levels may be needed when dealing with delicate tissues during surgery or when working with a neonate.
 This can only be achieved with a variable suction regulator.
-In the hospital, in a home setting, in a long term care facility, or as a back-up in a surgical center, a portable suction unit with a variable regulator may be more beneficial.
+In the hospital, in a home setting, in a long-term care facility, or as a backup in a surgical center, a portable suction unit with a variable regulator may be more beneficial.

 So the winner is…?

 Both.
 They each have their own advantages.
-Instead of trying to debate which type of portable suction device is better, appreciate the great versatility in the products that exist today.
+Instead of debating which type of portable suction device is better, appreciate the great versatility of the products that exist today.

 Your choice will ultimately depend on: